Reviewing a Pull Request

 Gatekeeper

-The @mantidproject/gatekeepers group is who is meant to merge pull requests into master.
+The @mantidproject/gatekeepers group is who is meant to merge pull requests into main.
 This is done by social contract.
 A gatekeeper can merge code if:

 • Green tick on the last build indicating all automated testing has succeeded